Does your dog need a new toy? We’ve tested and reviewed some of the best dog toys to help you keep your pet entertained.

 Ball throwers or frisbees are generally not recommended for puppies.
 As young dogs are still growing, too much intense or high-impact exercise can cause damage to their soft bones and joints.

 Young dogs also have a higher propensity towards chewing.
 You want to select materials that are tough, but not so hard they could damage their little teeth.
 Because their gums can be sore during the teething phase, selecting soothing textures or toys that can be frozen is often a good idea.

 Once your dog has fully matured and has adult teeth, their strength could increase.
 If they continue to be an aggressive chewer, you may need to select something more robust than when they were just a pup.
 Heavy-duty rubber is nearly always the best option.
 Additionally, some toys may become a choking hazard if your dog is much bigger as an adult than when they were a puppy, so these toys should be replaced.

 Your dog’s preferences may also change.
 They may not have such a high desire to chew, or could be more motivated by different things.
 Maybe your dog will develop a passion for playing fetch, or perhaps enjoy a game of tug.

-If you have a senior dog with mobility issues, or one on restricted exercise, using brain training toys can be a great way to provide them with additional stimulation.
+If you have a senior dog with mobility issues, or one on restricted exercise, using brain training toys for your dog can be a great way to provide them with additional stimulation.
 Enrichment like this could even slow down the progress of cognitive aging.

 Picking the right size of dog toy is crucial.
 If it’s too small, the toy could become lodged in your dog’s throat.
 This is particularly dangerous when playing fetch with a ball.
-Small toys are also easier for the dog to destroy, as they can use the full force of their jaw muscles.
+Small dog toys are also easier for the dog to destroy, as they can use the full force of their jaw muscles.

 A toy that’s too big could mean your dog struggles to pick it up though.
 It could also be too heavy and uncomfortable for them to play with.